MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/readme.md

 - We hope this brings a sense of collaboration to the labs like we have never had before - when a Microsoft service such as Azure or Microsoft 365 changes and you find it first during a live delivery, go ahead and make an enhancement right in the lab source.
 Help your fellow MCTs.

-## How should I use this repository??
+## How should I use this repository?

 - The instructor materials are your primary source for teaching the course content.